waldnzwrld/yarns-loom/yarns/MANUAL.md

       - On a sequencer step that the 3rd black note of octave 5, the emitted note is the 3rd note of the arp chord, while the active position is incremented by 5
   - `GRID` simulates an X-Y coordinate system
     - The arp chord is mapped onto the grid in linear fashion, repeated as necessary to fill the grid
-    - Octave sets the size of the grid: 4th octave => 4x4 grid
+    - Octave sets the size of the grid: 4th octave => 4x4 grid (minimum 1x1)
     - White keys advance by 1 along the X-axis, moving left-to-right and wrapping back to the left
     - Black keys advance by 1 along the Y-axis, moving top-to-bottom and wrapping back to the top
   - These arp directions can still be used with `ARP PATTERN` values other than `SEQUENCER`, but the results are less interesting